Posted on 11th May 2020

 I'd like to explain in a little more detail about the Ofuke-ware that appeared in the story of Kato Shuntai.

-Ofuke ware is a type of pottery that was made in the Shimo-Ofuke Garden on the north side of Nagoya Castle from the late 17th century to the 18th century.
-Also, a piece of pottery with an ash glaze containing iron called "Ofuke-glaze" is generally called Ofuke ware.
+Ofuke-ware is a type of pottery that was made in the Shimo-Ofuke Garden on the north side of Nagoya Castle from the late 17th century to the 18th century.
+Also, pottery with an ash glaze containing iron called "Ofuke-glaze" is generally called Ofuke-ware.

 Because of the low-humidity area called "Fuke", water accumulated in the area where the earth was dug when Nagoya Castle was built, and a pond called "Goren Pond" was formed on the north side of the castle.
 In the pond, several small islands were created to take advantage of the original natural landscape and create a walking garden with a tea house and other facilities, which became the "Shimo-Ofuke garden".

 In addition, pottery covered with Ofuke glaze has also been excavated in Mino.
-This pottery was excavated with the pottery shards from Oribe's decline period at the same time, and a document inscribed with the year "Kan'ei" has been found, so it is thought that the pottery had started to be fired in the Kan'ei period (1624–1644) at the latest.
+This pottery was excavated with shards of Oribe-ware, which was in decline at the time, and a document inscribed with the year "Kan'ei" has been found, so it is thought that the pottery was fired in the Kan'ei period (1624–1644, at the latest).

-Returning to the story of the Shimomikawai Goniwa, during the Enpo period (1673-1681), the second lord of Owari clan, Koyu, restricted the use of "Sobokai clay" the raw material for Seto pottery, to the clan's official use only.
+Returning to the story of the Shimomikawai Goniwa, during the Enpo period (1673-1681), the second lord of the Owari clan, Koyu, restricted "Sobokai clay", the raw material for Seto pottery, to the clan's official use only.
 There is a record that this soil was brought to Nagoya Castle.

 ■Nagoya castle on google map http://urx.space/bw6k

 ■inside of Nagoya castle on google street view https://goo.gl/maps/L6w1NEdnbbp